IonicaBizau/statique/README.md

 $ statique --help
 Usage: statique [options]

+A Node.JS static server module with built-in cache options and route features.

 Options:
+  -p, --port <port>    The port where the server will run.
+  -c, --cache <cache>  The cache value in seconds.
   -r, --root <root>    The server public directory.
-  -c, --cache <seconds>  The cache value in seconds.
-  -p, --port <port>      The port where the server will run.
   -h, --help           Displays this help.
   -v, --version        Displays version information.

 Examples:
-  statique # opens the server on port 9000 serving files from the current dir statique -p 5000 -r path/to/public -c 0 # without cache
+  $ statique # opens the server on port 9000 serving files from the current dir
+  $ statique -p 5000 -r path/to/public -c 0 # without cache

-Documentation can be found at https://github.com/IonicaBizau/statique
+Documentation can be found at https://github.com/IonicaBizau/statique.
 ```

 ## :clipboard: Example